2a3s4d/Escape-the-Cannon-Bat/Readme.md

 ### How to play the game
 Note: you have to have visual studio installed.
 You can install it here: https://visualstudio.microsoft.com/downloads/
 ##### 1. Download zip file:
-Download the file [[Escape-the-Cannon-Bat.zip.zip]] and extract to a loctaion of your choice
+Download the file "Escape-the-Cannon-Bat.zip.zip" and extract to a loctaion of your choice

 ##### 2. Open with Viual Studio:
 Open Visual Studio and open the extracted files.